iurisemedo/MultiSectionWebsite/replit.md

 ### Navigation Bar
 - Fixed top navigation with dark theme
-- "#1 FREE LEAKS" logo on the left
+- Custom lock logo image on the left
 - "Join Discord" and "Join Telegram" CTA buttons on the right
 - Smooth backdrop blur effect